-The cost of the restricted stock units is determined using the fair value of the Company's common stock on the award date, and the compensation expense is recognized ratably over the vesting period.
-The Company recognized \$176,158 and \$76,861 in stock-based compensation expense related to the outstanding restricted stock units in the three months ended December 31, 2012 and 2011, respectively.
-As of December 31, 2012, the Company had \$2,815,737 of unrecognized compensation expense related to outstanding restricted stock units expected to be recognized over a weighted-average period of approximately 3.4 years.
+The cost of the RSUs is determined using the fair value of the Company's common stock on the award date, and the compensation expense is recognized ratably over the vesting period.
+The Company recognized \$264,749 and \$176,158 in stock-based compensation expense related to the outstanding RSUs in the three months ended December 31, 2013 and 2012, respectively.
+As of December 31, 2013, the Company had \$4,605,913 of unrecognized compensation expense related to outstanding RSUs expected to be recognized over a weighted-average period of approximately 3.5 years.
+As of December 31, 2012, the Company had \$2,815,737 of unrecognized compensation expense related to outstanding RSUs expected to be recognized over a weighted-average period of approximately 3.4 years.

-5. INCOME TAXES
+4. INCOME TAXES

 The Company's deferred tax assets are primarily comprised of federal and state net operating loss carryforwards.
-Such carryforwards began to expire in the fiscal year ended September 30, 2011.
-Under the Tax Reform Act of 1986, the amount of and the benefit from net operating losses that can be carried forward may be limited in certain circumstances.
+Such federal and state net operating loss carryforwards begin to expire in the fiscal years ending September 30, 2018 and September 30, 2014, respectively.
 The Company carries a deferred tax valuation allowance equal to 100% of the net deferred tax assets.
 In recording this allowance, management has considered a number of factors, particularly the Company's recent history of sustained operating losses.
 Management has concluded that a valuation allowance is required for 100% of the net deferred tax assets as it is more likely than not that the deferred tax assets will not be realized.

-The California state net operating loss carryforwards were suspended for the 2011 tax year.
-Any operating loss carryforwards that will expire prior to utilization as a result of limitations on the ability to utilize such carryforwards will be removed from deferred tax assets with a corresponding reduction of the valuation allowance.
-There can be no assurance that the Company will ever realize the benefit of any or all of the federal and state net operating loss carryforwards or the credit carryforwards, either due to ongoing operating losses or due to ownership changes, which limit the usefulness of the net operating loss carryforwards.
-Based on the 100% valuation allowance on the net deferred tax assets, the Company does not anticipate that future changes in the Company's unrecognized tax benefits will impact its effective tax rate.
+There can be no assurance that the Company will ever realize the benefit of any or all of the federal and state net operating loss carryforwards or the credit carryforwards, either due to ongoing operating losses or due to ownership changes, which may limit the usefulness of the net operating loss carryforwards.
+Due to the 100% valuation allowance on the net deferred tax assets, the Company does not anticipate that future changes in the Company's unrecognized tax benefits will impact its effective tax rate.

 The Company's policy is to classify interest and penalties related to income tax matters as income tax expense.
-The Company had no accrual for interest or penalties as of December 31, 2012 or December 31, 2011, and has not recognized interest and/or penalties in the statements of operations for the three months ended December 31, 2012.
+The Company had no accrual for interest or penalties as of December 31, 2013 or December 31, 2012, and has not recognized interest and/or penalties in the statements of operations for the three months ended December 31, 2013.

-6. COMMITMENTS AND CONTINGENCIES
+5. COMMITMENTS AND CONTINGENCIES